Ashargin/DivideFold/README.md

 linearfold_prediction = linearfold_predict(sequence, path_linearfold="path/to/your/linearfold/repository")
 ```

-The installation paths should be specified when using LinearFold, MXfold2, UFold or ProbKnot, if they are not already installed in the same folder as DivideFold. \
+The installation paths should be specified when using [KnotFold](https://github.com/gongtiansu/KnotFold), [LinearFold](https://github.com/LinearFold/LinearFold), [MXfold2](https://github.com/mxfold/mxfold2), [UFold](https://github.com/uci-cbcl/UFold) or [ProbKnot](https://rna.urmc.rochester.edu/RNAstructure.html), if they are not already installed in the same parent folder as DivideFold. \
-The paths for RNAfold and RNAsubopt do not matter and do not need to be specified.
+The paths for [RNAfold](https://www.tbi.univie.ac.at/RNA/) and [RNAsubopt](https://www.tbi.univie.ac.at/RNA/) do not matter and do not need to be specified.

 ## Prediction